RobertJonneske/finalportfolio/README.md

 **Experience**

-* IT Intern, Acme Corporation, Anytown, CA (2022-2023)
+* IT Intern,
-  * Developed a Python script to automate the process of generating reports
-  * Implemented a new React/Node.js application to improve the company's website
   * Managed the company's SEO campaign, resulting in a 20% increase in organic traffic

-* Research Assistant, University of California, Berkeley (2021-2022)
-  * Worked on a project to develop a new algorithm for image classification
+  * Worked on a project to develop a Web Based banking system
   * Presented my research findings at a conference
+  * Developed and managing website www.updatedmail.co.ke

 **Education**